-Overall attendance level Number of days lost each year Impact on child's education 97%+ 5 days or less These children have every chance to make really strong progress at school.
-95% 10 days These children benefit from strong overall attendance and are well placed to make good progress at school.
+Number of days lost each year (the full school year for Initio has 187 days or 37.4 weeks) Overall attendance level Impact on child's education 5 days (1 full week) or less 97%+ These children have every chance to make really strong progress at school.
+10 days (2 full weeks of absence) 95% These children benefit from strong overall attendance and are well placed to make good progress at school.
 We aim for every child to have at 96% attendance overall.
-90% 19 days Children in this group are missing a month of school per year; it will be difficult for them to achieve their best 85% 29 days Children in this group are missing six weeks of school per year; there is a real risk that this lower attendance will hinder children's progress.
+19 days (similar to 1 month of absence) 90% Children in this group are missing a month of school per year; it will be difficult for them to achieve their best 29 days (similar to a whole half term of absence) 85% Children in this group are missing six weeks of school per year; there is a real risk that this lower attendance will hinder children's progress.
 Absence below 90% is considered to be persistent absenteeism.
-80% 38 days Children in this group are missing a year of school over five years of education.
+38 days (similar to 8 weeks of absence) 80% Children in this group are missing a year of school over five years of education.
 They are not benefitting from their right to be educated.
 Parents / carers of young people in this group could be issued with a penalty notice.

 Minutes late per day = days of learning lost per year

 5 3.2

-10 6.5
+10 6.5 (over one week of absence)

 15 9.5

-20 12.5
+20 12.5 (over two weeks of absence)

-30 19
+30 19 (similar to one month of absence)